sweattep/modern_quotes/README.md

 >When we allow the interests of others to direct our goals and vision, we become subordinate to our own ideals.

+>Do not ignite the love in a woman when you're not going to cherish it.
+>
 >feeling unwell is just that: feeling unwell.
 To attach judgement without understanding is cruel and often wrong.
 If a woman is crying, is she therefore depressed?
 A yes answer is biased and unscientific.
 Finally and perhaps the most important piece?
 Individual instinct.
 I'd ask the individual (or self if it's me) what I think is happening.
 Statistically, patients are usually more accurate as to sources of discomfort or suffering.

 >Over Father's Day weekend, I experienced a health scare related to my heart.
 It was unexpected and served as a reminder of staying vigilant about our physical well-being, even when we are feeling fine.